 The State 9-1-1 Surcharge is \$.19 per device per month.
-This surcharge is collected by telecommunication providers and remitted to the State of Michigan.
-82.5% of the revenue generated by the state surcharge is distributed to counties based upon a formula prescribed by the State of Michigan: 60% per capita and 40% equally.
+This surcharge is collected by telecommunications providers and remitted to the State of Michigan; 82.5 percent of this revenue is distributed to counties based upon a formula prescribed by the State: 60 percent per capita and 40 percent equally.
 Another 6% is made available to Public Safety Answering Points (PSAPs) for training personnel assigned to 9-1-1 centers.
-This intergovernmental revenue generated \$345,336, of which \$38,056 is designated for training expenditures approved by the State 9-1-1 Committee.
-It should be noted that \$11,592 of these training fund monies were unspent in 2013 and were deferred to 2014 in the financial statements under Unearned revenues.
+This intergovernmental revenue generated \$352,424, of which \$47,255 is designated for training expenditures approved by the State 9-1-1 Committee.